Smrity004/Project_SRAM/README.md

 Fig.10 shows sense amplifier graph, designers can optimize the sense amplifier's performance, reducing power consumption and improving the overall reliability of the memory cell.Transister with signal **sae** and **saen** is used so that only when saen=1 the circuit works and when saen=0 when the amplifier stores the previous data.
 So, it is only on in case of read operation.
 Therefore it is a valuable for the efficient circuit operation.

-### Write Driver(WL):
+### Write Enable:

 In SRAM (Static Random-Access Memory) design, the sense amplifier is like the "reader" that helps us figure out what's stored in the memory cells.
-But when we want to put new information into these cells, we need a special signal called Write Enable (WL).
+But when we want to put new information into these cells, we need a special signal called Write Enable.

 Think of Write Enable like a "lock" or a "switch."
 When this lock is in the "open" position (like a 1 in digital terms), it allows us to write new data into the memory cell.
 However, when we switch the lock to the "closed" position (like a 0 in digital terms), it prevents us from changing the data stored in the memory cell.
 This way, we make sure we don't accidentally overwrite or mess up the information already there.

 So, the sense amplifier helps us "read" the data, and the Write Enable signal acts like a "lock" to control whether we can "write" new data into the memory.
 Together, they ensure that data is stored and retrieved correctly in SRAM.

 <p align="center">
-  Fig.11:Write Driver(WL)
+  Fig.11:Write Enable
 </p>

 ![image](https://github.com/Smrity004/Project_SRAM/assets/102158117/a743c3a6-9c44-4d10-9277-c2935238a808)